Have you been chosen for FAFSA Federal verification?

 Update your information with online tools

 Because most states’ and university deadlines pass before tax returns are due, you may end up using estimated income when filing your FAFSA.
-However, by using the IRS data retrieval tool, you can potentially bypass the verification process.
+However, by using the IRS data retrieval tool, you can potentially bypass the FAFSA Federal Verification process.

 The best way to use this tool if you had to file your FAFSA before your tax return, is to update your data after your return has been completed and sent to the IRS.
 It pulls over information from your tax return and inputs it directly into your FAFSA.

-A huge perk of using this tool is that any data pulled over isn’t subject to verification if you can update your FAFSA before your college verification starts.
+A huge perk of using this tool is that any data pulled over isn’t subject to verification if you can update your FAFSA before your college FAFSA Federal Verification starts.